 As with anything, preparation is key.
 Preparation starts with understanding what weather they might face during their day, then ensuring that they have the equipment and tools necessary.
-For trips where heavy snow is expected this may include tire chains, warm clothing, and food and water in case they have to pull off of the road.
+For trips where heavy snow is expected, this may include tire chains, warm clothing, and food and water if they have to pull off the road.
 Staying prepared is one of the most important things that a truck driver does to ensure that they stay safe at all times, including when they have pulled off the road during dangerous weather.

-Ice and frozen rain are two of the most common, and most commonly feared, types of dangerous weather phenomena.
-When it gets cold enough for the rain to start freezing, it is definitely time for truck drivers to consider pulling off the road.
-Most truck drivers agree that once rain starts freezing, control of their truck starts to rapidly degrade.
+Ice and frozen rain are two of the most common and most feared types of dangerous weather phenomena.
+When it gets cold enough for the rain to start freezing, it’s definitely time for truck drivers to consider pulling off the road.
+Most truck drivers agree that once rain starts freezing, control of their truck starts to degrade rapidly.
 Although you may be on a tight schedule, it is almost always a good idea to pull off when you are confronted by icy rain.
 Freezing conditions combined with rain can lead to black ice, which is dangerous for all drivers but especially so for truck drivers.

 One of the more difficult aspects of what a truck driver does is understanding when the risks that dangerous weather pose are too great.
-Freezing rain is an excellent example of this, as the truck driver will have to weigh whether to continue on for a period of time in the hope that conditions will improve.
+Freezing rain is an excellent example of this, as the truck driver will have to weigh whether to continue on for a period of time, hoping that conditions will improve.
 When it comes to freezing conditions and rain, this is almost never a safe choice.
 Rather, drivers should consider pulling off the road as soon as possible and waiting for conditions to improve before continuing.